 Infants who get used to the feeling of well-being they get from attachment parenting spend the rest of their lives striving to keep this feeling.
 Because they have so much practice at feeling good, they can regain this right feeling after temporary interruptions.
 These secure infants cope better with life’s setbacks because they are motivated to repair their sense of well-being, which has become integrated into their sense of self.
 They may fall down a lot, but they are likely to wind up back on their feet.
 This concept is especially true for a child who is handicapped or seems to come into this world relatively short-changed in natural talents.
 Children who do not have this early sense of well-being struggle to find it, but they are unsure of what they are looking for because they don’t know how it feels.
 This explains why some babies who get attachment parenting in the early years manage well despite an unsettled childhood because of family problems.
 Consider the famous case of Baby Jessica, the two-year-old who because of a legal quirk was taken from the familiar and nurturing home of her adoptive parents whom she had known since birth, and given to her biological parents who were strangers to her.
 She is likely to thrive because she entered a strange situation with a strong sense of well-being created by early nurturing.
 She will spend the rest of her life maintaining that feeling despite the trauma she endured.

 But what if I didn’t practice all those attachment styles of parenting, you may wonder?
 Don’t be too hard on yourself.
-Babies are resilient and, of course, it’s never too late to start building up your child’s self-image.
+Babies are resilient and, of course, it’s never too late to start the habits that help raise a confident child.
 Getting to know your child and seeing things from his point of view will help you help him learn to trust himself.
 This kind of nurturing cements together the blocks of self-worth, and can also repair them.
 Still, the earlier the cement is applied, the smoother it goes on and the stronger it sticks.

 Parenting is therapeutic.
 In caring for your child you often heal yourself.
 A mother with a high-need baby in our practice once declared, “My baby brings out the best and the worst in me.”
 If there are problems in your past that affect your present parenting, confront them.
 Get psychological help if they are interfering with your ability to remain calm and parent effectively.

 A child’s self-esteem is acquired, not inherited.
 Certain parenting traits and certain character traits, such as anger and fearfulness, are learned in each generation.
 Having a baby gives you the chance to become the parent you wish you had.
 If you suffer from low self-confidence, especially if you feel it’s a result of how you were parented, take steps to heal yourself and break the family pattern.
-Try this exercise (therapists call this “passing on the best, and discarding the rest”)
+Try this exercise to help raise a confident child (therapists call this “passing on the best, and discarding the rest”)